Firefly (TV series): Set design

 The set had several influences, including the sliding doors and tiny cubicles reminiscent of Japanese hotels.
 Artist Larry Dixon has noted that the cargo bay walls are "reminiscent of interlaced, overlapping Asian designs, cleverly reminding us of the American-Chinese Alliance setting while artistically forming a patterned plane for background scale reference."
-Dixon has also remarked on how the set design contributed to the storytelling through the use of color, depth, and composition, lighting, as well as its use of diagonals and patterned shadows.
+Dixon has also remarked on how the set design contributed to the storytelling through the use of color, depth, composition, lighting, as well as its use of diagonals and patterned shadows.

 Their small budget was another reason to use the ship for much of the storytelling.
-When the characters did go off the ship, the worlds all had Earth atmosphere and coloring because they could not afford to design alien worlds.
+When the characters did leave the ship, the worlds all had Earth atmosphere and coloring because the production team could not afford to design alien worlds.
 "I didn't want to go to Yucca Flats every other episode and transform it into Bizarro World by making the sky orange", recalled Whedon.
 As Meyer recalled: "I think in the end the feel was that we wound up using a lot of places or exteriors that just felt too Western and we didn't necessarily want to go that way; but at some point, it just became the lesser of two evils—what could we actually create in three days?"